Sayantan-world/C-codes/README.md

 ************************************************************************

-Snippet 4 : Scanf function - Shows how it actally works
+Snippet 4 : Scanf function - Shows how it actually works

 ************************************************************************